 The detailed recommendation on how to use the combination of status and reason codes can be found within the final documents on www.smpg.info (SMPG CA Global Market Practice – Part 3 -MT 567 Decision Table, see introduction)

 A flow has also been drawn to highlight the MT567 lifecycle.
-It can also be found on the web (CA SMPG MT567 Decision Table Vn.n.pdf)
+It can also be found on the web (CA SMPG MT567 Decision Table Vn.n.pdf) – propose to include the flow here, instead of separate document.

 General